 (1) The name and contact information of the owners of all components of the system;

-(2) A map showing the location of the stormwater management devices including all structural and nonstructural components;
+(2) A map showing the location of the stormwater management devices, including all structural and nonstructural components;

-(3) Inspection and maintenance agreements that specify names and addresses of person(s) responsible for operation and maintenance and its financing, an inspection and maintenance schedule, including maintenance tasks to be performed, a list of easements with the purpose and location of each and the signature(s) of the owner(s).
+(3) Inspection and maintenance agreements that specify names and addresses of person(s) responsible for operation and maintenance and its financing, an inspection and maintenance schedule, including maintenance tasks to be performed, a list of easements, with the purpose and location of each, and the signature(s) of the owner(s).

-C. Where applicable, the O&M plan shall also comply with the requirements of a homeowners agreement as required by the Planning Board.
+C. Where applicable, the O&M plan shall also comply with the requirements of a homeowners' agreement as required by the Planning Board.

 ARTICLE III